SubhadityaMukherjee/SubhadityaMukherjeegit/_posts/2020-07-24-rnnFromScratch.md

 tags:
 ---

-NLP time!!
+(WIP Skip for now) NLP time!!
 Here we will look at an RNN from scratch.

 >Adapting the code from Python [Link](https://github.com/prateekkarkare/rnn_char_modelling/blob/master/char_model_dino.py)